Aleks Fadini

 → I am the CEO of Pixel Portalz, a company focused on making creative coding meet art and education.

-→ I am working on my latest one-man project: SpaceEars.
-SpaceEars is a scifi videogame that hinges on musical pitch recognition as a game mechanic.
+→ I am working on SpaceEars, a sci-fi videogame that hinges on musical pitch recognition as a game mechanic.

 Let me know if you would like to support, collaborate or make a commission for any of these activities.
-I do not use social medias and I like feedback via email.
+I do not use social media and I like feedback via email.

 Biography